Bigrob7605/VPT-101/media/press_kit.md

 ### What are the success rates?
 Current implementations show:
 - 90%+ protocol replication success
-- 40% reduction in chemotherapy side effects
+- Designed for 40% reduction in chemotherapy side effects
 - 3x improved vaccine efficacy
 - Successful delivery to previously inaccessible tissues